-Today, Richmond's Department of Public Utilities' (DPU) water plant can produce up to 132 million gallons per day (MGD).
-In 2020, DPU treated on average 66.9 MGD of water and distributed it to more than 60,000 residential, commercial and industrial customers in the metro Richmond area.
-DPU provides water to Henrico, Chesterfield, Hanover, Goochland and Powhatan counties through wholesale contracts.
+Today, DPU's water plant can produce up to 132 million gallons per day (MGD).
+In 2022, DPU treated on average 68.1 MGD of water and distributed it to 65,604 residential, commercial and industrial customers in the metro Richmond area.
+DPU also provides water to parts of Henrico, Chesterfield, Hanover, Goochland and Powhatan counties through wholesale contracts.

 DPU has invested millions of dollars to ensure it always meets or exceeds federal regulations as well as the increasing regional demands for reliable, high-quality drinking water.
-Water utility employees perform numerous water tests every day and maintain approximately 990 miles of water lines so that when you turn on the tap, your family will receive water that is clean and safe.
+Water utility employees perform numerous water tests every day and maintain more than 990 miles of water lines so when you turn on the tap, your family will receive water that is clean and safe.